swesemeyer/BenchmarkingETicketingSystems/BETS-Server/README.md

 ## PPETS-FGP Protocol ##

-The Han et al (submitted) protocol has been implemented in a state machine class "PPETSFGP".
+The Han et al (draft) protocol has been implemented in the state machine class "PPETSFGP".

 The parameters available for the PPETSFGP protocol are:
 * (boolean) always pass verification tests, e.g. false (default).